FURNACEAI/pagefreezer-part-2/Readme.md

 **Website / endpoint polling daemon for determining the health of a list of URLs.**

 Sure, 9 urls is fine.
 But what about 10,000?
 I've expanded the JSON list with a test set of 10K sample urls.
 The list can be pared down at the command line with -l <number>.
-See the [Usage][#usage] section below for full details.
+See the [Usage](#usage) section below for full details.

 There are several urls in this list that are duplicates.
 The app doesn't regard this a problem and simply creates a new thread for each URL.